 - Add to the photo record of the Conservancy’s volunteer efforts and community events.

-- Annually photograph the Conservancy’s lands to enhance our photo record, and to share online and in publications.
-Volunteer must own and be able to operate a digital camera or smartphone.
+- Photograph the Conservancy’s lands to enhance our photo record, and to share online and in publications.

 - Time Commitment: Depends on event.
 We always welcome photos!

 - Enter and edit data, proofread, and assist with seasonal mailings.

 - Time Commitment: 4-8 hours/month, depending on season.

 Fundraising and Long-term Development Planning